 Organic practices in the tropics produce more nutritious vegetables

-The well-established benefits of organic practices extend beyond environmental health to include improved nutrient profiles and health-promoting compounds in produce.
-A recent study published in the journal Food Research International compared organic and conventional farming systems in São Cristóvão, Sergipe, Brazil, focusing on lettuce, coriander, and tomatoes.
+The benefits of organic practices extend beyond environmental sustainability to include improved nutrition.
+A recent study published in the journal Food Research International compared organic and conventional farming systems for lettuce, coriander, and tomato crops in São Cristóvão, Sergipe, Brazil.

-As demand for organic products continues to rise alongside a greater interest in the food system, this research highlights the importance of supporting organic agriculture as a pathway toward both healthier people and a healthier planet.
+As the demand for organic products and transparent food systems continues to rise, this research emphasizes the importance of supporting organic agriculture for the well-being of both people and the planet.